 Small samples can enhance large heaps of data

 In 2006 I oversaw a major market survey, the Typologie der Wünsche.
 This very expensive market research was conducted diligently according to the rules of the trade of social science.
 The questionnaire went through the toughest lectorship before it would be considered ready to be send out to the interviewers.
 The survey was done face to face, based on a cautiously drawn sample of 10.000 people per year.
 The results underwent permanent quality assurance.
-To be sure about the quality of the survey, it was conducted by three independent research agencies.
-Thus we could cross check plausibility.
+To be sure about the quality of the survey it was conducted by three independent research agencies.
+By doing this we could cross check plausibility.

 Since my employer was also involved in direct marketing with a huge database of addresses, call centers, and logistics, we developed a method to use the highly curated market survey with its rather small sample to calibrate and enhance the “dirty” records of the CRM business.
 This was working so well that we started a cooperation with Deutsche Post to do the same, but on a much larger scale.
 Our small but precious data was matched with all 40 million addresses in Germany.

 When working for MediaCom I was involved with a similar project.
 Television ratings are measured by expensive panels in most markets, usually run and funded by joint industry committees like BARB in the UK or AGF in Germany.
-Of course such panel is restricted to just a few thousand households.
-Since there are only some ten relevant TV channels, this panel size is sufficient to support media planning.
-But internet usage is so much more fragmented, that a panel of that sort would hardly make sense.
+Of course such a panel is restricted to just a few thousand households.
+Since in traditional broadcasting there are only some ten relevant TV channels in any market, this panel size is sufficient to support media planning.
+But internet usage is so much more fragmented that a panel of that sort would hardly make sense.
 So we took the data that we had collected via web tracking – again some 40 million records.
 We again found a way to infuse the TV panel data into the online data and could by that calculate the probabilities that the owner of a certain cookie would have had contact with a certain advertising campaign on TV or not.
-So again, a small but highly curated and very specialized data set was used to greatly increase the value of the larger Big Data set.
+And again a small but highly curated and very specialized data set was used to greatly increase the value of the larger Big Data set.

 Bringing scientific knowledge into Big Data